acdh-oeaw/teihencer/README.md

 now your root directory should contain a directory called *apis-core*, and a *.gitmodules* file.

-create a webpage application (or copy it from somwhere else)
+create a webpage application (or copy it from somewhere else)

+after this, you need to link form apis-core/apis to your webpage application directory.
+This can be acchived with a symbolic link.
+To create such a link on windows, type

+mklink /d C:\Users\pandorfer\ownCloud\GIT\Redmine\teihencer\apis-core\webpage ..\teihencer-webpage